-When we receive the enrollment information, any required subscription charges, and a copy of the guardianship papers within 30 days of the date legal guardianship began with the subscriber, coverage for an otherwise eligible child will begin on the date legal guardianship began.
-If we don't receive the enrollment information within 30 days of the date legal guardianship began, see the Open Enrollment provision later in this section.
+When we receive the enrollment information, any required premiums, and a copy of the guardianship papers within 30 days of the date legal guardianship began with the subscriber, coverage for an otherwise eligible child will begin on the date legal guardianship began.
+If we don't receive the enrollment information within 30 days of the date legal guardianship began, see the Open Enrollment provision.